solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 ## Appendix - Use a remote JWKS server.

 Let's demonstrate how to use an external JWKS server.
 We will demonstrate creating a private key and signing a custom JWT that we will create.
-We wil use `npm` to install a utility to convert a the to a json format.
+We will use `openssl` to create a key to sign with and use `npm` to install a utility to convert the key to a json format.

 ### Setup
 #### Create the Json Web Key Set (JWKS)